KE (NYSE:BEKE) Sees Strong Trading Volume

-Shares of KE Holdings Inc. (NYSE:BEKE – Get Rating) saw unusually-high trading volume on Monday .
+KE Holdings Inc. (NYSE:BEKE – Get Rating) saw unusually-strong trading volume on Monday .
 Approximately 715,019 shares were traded during mid-day trading, a decline of 96% from the previous session’s volume of 17,535,324 shares.The stock last traded at $15.48 and had previously closed at $14.01.

-BEKE has been the subject of a number of research analyst reports.
-Zacks Investment Research lowered shares of KE from a “hold” rating to a “strong sell” rating in a research note on Wednesday, March 16th.
-HSBC upgraded shares of KE from a “reduce” rating to a “hold” rating in a research report on Monday, January 31st.
-Credit Suisse Group upgraded shares of KE from a “neutral” rating to an “outperform” rating and set a $26.00 target price for the company in a research report on Monday, February 21st.
-The Goldman Sachs Group upgraded shares of KE from a “neutral” rating to a “buy” rating and boosted their target price for the company from $17.10 to $26.30 in a research report on Friday, February 18th.
-Finally, Barclays cut their target price on shares of KE from $29.00 to $24.00 and set an “overweight” rating for the company in a research report on Friday, March 11th.
-Two analysts have rated the stock with a sell rating, two have issued a hold rating and five have given a buy rating to the company.
-According to data from MarketBeat, the stock presently has a consensus rating of “Hold” and an average target price of $31.86.
+Several equities analysts recently weighed in on BEKE shares.
+JPMorgan Chase & Co. downgraded shares of KE from an “overweight” rating to an “underweight” rating and cut their price target for the stock from $22.00 to $7.50 in a report on Monday, March 14th.
+Zacks Investment Research downgraded shares of KE from a “hold” rating to a “strong sell” rating in a report on Wednesday, March 16th.
+Morgan Stanley upgraded shares of KE from an “equal weight” rating to an “overweight” rating and cut their price target for the stock from $23.00 to $16.00 in a report on Wednesday, March 16th.
+The Goldman Sachs Group upgraded shares of KE from a “neutral” rating to a “buy” rating and increased their price target for the stock from $17.10 to $26.30 in a report on Friday, February 18th.
+Finally, HSBC upgraded shares of KE from a “reduce” rating to a “hold” rating in a report on Monday, January 31st.
+Two equities research analysts have rated the stock with a sell rating, two have issued a hold rating and five have given a buy rating to the company.
+According to data from MarketBeat.com, the stock has a consensus rating of “Hold” and an average price target of $31.86.

 KE Company Profile (NYSE:BEKE)